creinig/coding-kata/README.md

 In other words, my focus is not on especially clever solutions, but on code that is easy to understand, easy to maintain and easy to extend / modify.

+## Multiple Languages

+I keep kata implementations for multiple languages in this repository, mostly because they often implement the same kata.